The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Federated Byzantine agreement

 \begin{definition}[FBAS; adapted from \cite{mazieres2015stellar}] A Federated Byzantine Agreement System (FBAS) is a pair $(\V, \Q)$ comprising a set of nodes $\V$ and a quorum function $\Q : \V \to 2^{2^{\V}}$ specifying \emph{quorum slices} for each node, where a node belongs to all of its own quorum slices---i.e., $\forall v \in \V, \forall q \in \Q(v), v \in q$. \end{definition}

-Informally, each quorum slice of a node $v$ describes a set of nodes that, should they all agree to externalize a value in a given slot, this is sufficient to also cause $v$ to externalize that value.
+Informally, each quorum slice of a node $v$ describes a set of nodes that, should they all agree to externalize a value in a given slot, is sufficient to also cause $v$ to externalize that value.

-Clearly, an FBAS cannot be modelled as a regular graph (with FBAS nodes as graph edges) without losing information.
+Clearly, an FBAS cannot be modeled as a regular graph (with FBAS nodes as graph edges) without losing information.
 Graph-based analyses as in \cite{kim2019stellar_secure} can therefore result only in heuristic insights.
-An FBAS \emph{can} be modelled as a directed hypergraph~\cite{gallo1993hypergraph}.
+An FBAS \emph{can} be modeled as a directed hypergraph~\cite{gallo1993hypergraph}.
 However, we find the \emph{quorum set} abstraction (presented next) more suitable for subsequent analysis.
 In \cref{sec:qsc}, we explore strategies for bootstrapping robust FBASs \emph{from} graphs.